jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 [Stack Overflow](https://stackoverflow.com): Stack Overflow lets programmers ask a question to other programmers.
 The person with the best answer gets rewarded.
 This kind of mass-collaboration will soon connect you with other people doing your frontline job.

-[Khan Academy](https://www.khanacademy.org/): Give yourself, or your kids, a worldclass education for free.
+[Khan Academy](https://www.khanacademy.org/): Give yourself, or your kids, world-class education for free.
 You only need to login and start doing the work.
 Likewise, Udemy, Skillshare, The Great Courses all teach you programming, art design, photography, or anything else you need to know.

 [Kickstarter](https://www.kickstarter.com/): You can fund your own levers of power.
 Kickstarter connects regular people trying to solve a problem, with ordinary people waiting for a solution.
 It only takes a  few bucks to fund a product.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 Naysayers will point out problems here.
-They'll say Wikipedia has errors, or Kickstarter funds bad products.
+They'll say Wikipedia has errors, or Kickstarter funds terrible products.
 Ignore people who find a reason the future won't happen.
-I mean, compare some errors and delayed product releases, to Industrial Age industries who are "too big to fail" like banks, cars, and insurance that get billions in bail-outs every generation.
+I mean, compare some errors and delayed product releases, to Industrial Age industries that get billions in bail-outs every generation.

 The mass-collaboration websites above are very young and inexpensive, yet they still put levers of power in your hand.
 As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

-Holding political power is what founded America, ended slavery, gave civil rights, and in the near future will make player gods of the Internet Age.
+Holding political power is what founded America, ended slavery, gave civil rights, and soon, will make player gods of the Internet Age.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

-The more happy we are, the healthier our society.
-The small amount of mass-collaboration we're doing today on places like Wikipedia or YouTube is already making us happy.
-We'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy and installing a modern rulebook; what I call the Life Star.
+The happier we are, the healthier our society.
+We're making progress at places like Wikipedia or YouTube.
+But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy and installing a modernized rulebook, what I call the Life Star.

-I'll show you a detailed example below.
+I'll show you an example of it.

 When we buy a new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.